gamma-magnetar/Resume_Analyser/README.md

 # Resume_Analyser
 This is a AI powered resume analyser , which anlyses your resume and provides you with detailed suggestions from removing jargon words to ats formatting in pdf format. check out this google colab notebook : "https://colab.research.google.com/drive/1UlfJ5W1Eeg5_LrMN6AlvO3Oylpak1xjU?usp=sharing"

-  Please use the resume_analyser_final.py
+  Please use the resume_analyser_final.py file

-  The notebook also generates a structured json file of your resume.

   You can upload any resume in the second cell of the notebook and run the cells below.